wp-plugins/top-authors/readme.txt

 Customize the tag before and after the list (for example a custom class). <br />
 Add a gravatar to your list<br />
 set the size of your gravatars<br />
+Option to exclude administrator users<br />

 == Installation ==

 1. Upload `top-authors` folder to the `/wp-content/plugins/` directory
+1. OR search for Top-authors in WP-admin > Plugins > Add New
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go drag and drop the widget to the sidebar of your choice
+3. Go to Appearance and drag the top-authors to a sidebar
 4. Setup the widget! and have fun.

 == Frequently Asked Questions ==